I am a Ph.D. candidate studying Riemannian geometry. My advisor is Professor Wolfgang Ziller

 ResearchMy thesis is on the subject of Riemannian manifolds with certain curvature conditions.
 My main work is on classifying 3 dimensional manifolds whose Ricci tensor has eigenvalues -1, -1, 0, which turns out to be the only non-trivial case where the eigenvalues are constants λ, λ, 0.
 I also study manifolds whose curvature tensor has large kernel, called conullity 2 or conullity 3 manifolds.

-TeachingI am currently a TA for Math 371 Algebra.
-My office hours are Tuesday 2-3, Wednesday 12-1, or by appointment.
+TeachingI am currently teaching Math 240 for the summer 2018 session 1.
+My office hours directly after the class at 3.
 See the course Canvas page for course information.

 - Math 240 - Differential Equations and Linear Algebra - Summer 2016